Raül Garrigasait

-Raül Garrigasait (Solsona, 1979) is a translator from Greek and German to Catalan language.
-His first book as a writer was an essay on classical erudition.
-His first novel, Els estranys, winner of the 2017 Catalan booksellers' Prize and the 2017 Òmnium Award.
+Raül Garrigasait i Colomés (Solsona, 1979) is a Catalan translator from Greek and German to Catalan language.
+His first book was an essay on classical erudition.
+His first novel, Els estranys, won the 2017 Catalan booksellers' Prize and the 2017 Òmnium Prize.

 He has translated works by Plato, Goethe, Alexandros Papadiamandis, Joseph Roth, and Peter Sloterdijk, among other writers, and presently heads La Casa dels Clàssics (House of the Classics), a project initiated by the Bernat Metge Collection with the aim of promoting the creation, thought and dissemination of universal classics in the Catalan language.